Frappuccino: History

-The Frappuccino was originally developed, named, trademarked and sold by George Howell's Eastern Massachusetts coffee shop chain the Coffee Connection, and created by then-employee Andrew Frank.
+The Frappuccino was originally developed, trademarked, and sold by George Howell's Eastern Massachusetts coffee shop chain the Coffee Connection, and created and named by his marketing director, Andrew Frank.
 When Starbucks purchased the Coffee Connection in 1994, they gained the rights to use, make, market, and sell the Frappuccino drink.
 The drink, with a different recipe, was introduced under the Starbucks name in 1995.
 In 2012, Starbucks had annual Frappuccino sales of over $2 billion.

 Recipe

 The recipe is derived from a fusion of various cold drinks, including the "coffee frap" (similar to iced coffee) and the "frappe" (blended ice cream, syrup, and milk), with the Italian cappuccino.
-The recipe today consists of an instant coffee mix, ice, an emulsifying agent such as xanthan gum, and other additives such as milk, sugar, flavored syrups, and whipped cream.
+The recipe consists of an instant coffee mix, ice, an emulsifying agent such as xanthan gum, and other additives such as milk, sugar, flavored syrups, and whipped cream.

 Versions

-Currently available
+Available

-The following is a list of the typical versions available of each type of Frappuccino.
+List of typical versions available of each type of Frappuccino:

 Decaffeinated

 Upon consumer request, decaf espresso can be used in place of the standard instant coffee mix.